Beautiful 'Cause You Love Me: Background and composition

-Nadine Coyle has said that "Beautiful 'Cause You Love Me" was almost the lead single from Ten instead of "Something New" but she threatened to not take part in the reunion until the release plans had changed.
-She admitted to disliking the song as she felt it was not a strong comeback single for the group and did not agree with its message, feeling that all women are beautiful regardless of whether anyone loves them or not.
+Nadine Coyle has said "Beautiful 'Cause You Love Me" was almost the lead single from Ten instead of "Something New" but she threatened to not take part in the reunion until the release plans had changed.
+She admitted to disliking the song as she felt it was not a strong comeback single for the group and did not agree with its message, feeling all women are beautiful regardless of whether anyone loves them.
+This is also the only Girls Aloud single where Coyle does not sing co-lead vocals.